 My name is Mikhail Emelchenkov.
-By education I am computer scientist and economist.
-More than 17 years I am doing computer research, software development (application, system, network, mobile, web), administration of network environments, project management, usability, design.
+I am computer scientist and economist by education, and by vocation I am an universal enthusiast who seeks and finds elegant solutions to non-standard problems.
+All my life I have been engaged in computer research, software development (applied, system, network, mobile, web), administration of network environments, project management, usability, design.

-My offer—a solution to your complex, custom, research problems using information technology and engineering ingenuity.
+My offer—a solution to your complex, non-standard, research problems with the help of information technology and engineering ingenuity.
 Personalized approach.
 Privacy Guaranteed.

 Research and development in the field of mobile platforms and software.
-Android internals, adaptation to hardware, reverse-engineering applications and system software.
-Creating new applications.
+Android internals, adaptation for hardware, reverse engineering of applied and system software.
+Development of new applications.

 Selection and development of software for the execution of business processes.
-CRM-system, computer telephony, VPN-network virtualization.
-Modules integration with CRM and billing systems, e-commerce solutions.
-Work on the server infrastructure.
+CRM systems, computer telephony, VPN networks, virtualization.
+Integration modules for CRM and billing systems, e-commerce solutions.
+Telegram bots.
+Work on server infrastructure.

-Projects working right in a browser.
+Projects that work directly in the browser.
 Development and support of HTML5 websites, e-commerce systems.
 Optimization for high loads.
-Writing modules for CMS.
-Domains registration, web hosting.
+Development of modules for CMS.
+Domain registration, web hosting.

 Challenges connected with legacy systems.
-Modification of existing software by immersing in an outdated technology stack.
+Refine existing software by immersing in an outdated technology stack.
 Data conversion.
-Migration to a new hardware, moving to a virtual environment.
+Migration to new hardware, moving to virtual environments.

-Solving the problem of a customer is a process relies on combination principles of systematic approach and Agile philosophy, key steps includes:
+Solving the problem of a customer is a process relies on combining the principles of a systematic approach and Agile philosophy, the key stages of which include: